Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] It was first published as part of Jim Highsmith's doctoral thesis.

 [Reference](https://agilemanifesto.org/history.html) `"(...)others sympathetic to the need for an alternative to documentation driven, heavyweight software development processes convened."
 [First paragraph]`

+#### Q134.
+Progress toward a sprint goal is in jeopardy becauseyou have not received sales data.
+What should you do?

+- [ ] Be sure to mention the issue in the next Scrum
+- [x] Share th eproblem with your team to see if they can create a solution
+- [ ] Work around the issue until the last responsible moment to solve it
+- [ ] Check the Product Owner's schedule and book time for a meeting